-The Scheme does not isolate that portion of gains or losses on securities and derivative financial instruments that are measured at fair value through profit or loss, and which is due to changes in foreign exchange rates from that which is due to changes in the market price of securities.
+The Scheme does not isolate that portion of gains or losses on securities that are measured at fair value through profit or loss, and which is due to changes in foreign exchange rates from that which is due to changes in the market price of securities.
 Such fluctuations are included with the net gains or losses on financial instruments at fair value through profit or loss.

-(k) Balances due from/to brokers
+(m) Balances due from/to brokers

-These amounts represent margin accounts and receivables for securities sold and payables for securities purchased that have been contracted but not yet delivered by the end of the reporting period.
+These amounts represent receivables for securities sold and payables for securities purchased that have been contracted but not yet delivered by the end of the reporting period.
 Trades are recorded on trade date, and normally settled within three business days.
 A provision for impairment is established when it is expected that the Scheme will not be able to collect all amounts in full.
-The due from brokers balances is held for collection and consequently measured at amortised cost which is described at Note 2(I) receivables.
+The due from brokers balances is held for collection and consequently measured at amortised cost which is described in Note 2(n) receivables.

-(I) Receivables
+(n) Receivables